meconsens/CellTyPETool/README.md

-The **find\_cells\_mod** function is a modifed version of the **findCells** function from the R package *BRETIGEA*, modified to return Returns a list of sample-by-cell type matrix of estimate cell type proportion variables and the markers used.
+The **find\_cells\_mod** function is a modifed version of the **findCells** function from the R package *BRETIGEA*, modified to return a list of sample-by-cell type matrix of estimate cell type proportion variables and the markers used.
 (Part of the code for **find\_cells\_mod** function has been taken from *BRETIGEA* R package.
 Section of the borrowed code is clearly indicated and referenced in the **find\_cells\_mod** help file).
 The **find\_cells\_mod** function uses